Last update 19 MAY 2023

 • No need for mobile data, GPS, or personal data collection.

-• Improved indoor navigation in large supermarkets.
+• For Retailers: Improved indoor navigation in large supermarkets.

 • Interactive shopping with digital assistance.